pdat24/Shopee/README.md

 # Shopee

 -   "npm i" to install json-server (make sure you installed nodejs)
--   "npm start" to fake API
+-   "npm start" to fake API (make sure port 3000 is not using)
--   open vscode and live project.
+-   open file index.html and live project.
+-